paulmelis/dutch-skies/README.md

 * **How about including terrain height in the map?**

-  For the case of The Netherlands this doesn't make much sense.
+  For the case of The Netherlands this doesn't have much value.
 The highest "mountain" in The Netherlands is 321m high (the Vaalserberg).
 The lowest point is around 6.74m *below* sea level.
 The default map is around 315km wide, shown at 1.5m physical size in the MR world.
-That translates to 210m of height per *millimeter* of map.
+That translates to 210m of height per *millimeter* of physical (MR) map size.
 So the height difference for The Netherlands would amount to less than 2 millimeters in MR, not really worth it.

-  For a different area in the world it might make more sense to includ height, though.
+  For a different area in the world, or when using a much smaller map of mountain terrain, it might make more sense to include height, though.

 * **Why not use a (3D) terrain service, such as Bing Maps?**

-  Indeed, there is the Stereo Kit [Bing Maps sample](https://github.com/maluoi/StereoKit-BingMaps), although I did not try that, nor looked at the code.
+  Indeed, there is the Stereo Kit [Bing Maps sample](https://github.com/maluoi/StereoKit-BingMaps), although I did not try it, nor looked at the code.
 The reason is that it requires a Bing Maps API key, plus it would base this code on non-free (and commercial) software.
 The same would hold for other similar services.